 How to Live Peacefully in the Presence of Draining People

-Sometimes you can’t avoid the dynamic.
+Sometimes you can’t avoid these dynamics.
 It may be a coworker, a family member, or someone you love.
-The goal isn’t to exile them.
-It’s to hold your center.
+The goal isn’t to remove them—it’s to remain rooted in yourself while you’re in their presence.

 1. Stay in your body